-Lubin was mentioned in historical sources in 1267 as a market settlement belonging to the Trzebnica monastery.
+Lubin (Lubyn, Lüben) was mentioned in historical sources in 1267 as a market settlement belonging to the Trzebnica Abbey.
 Town rights was granted to it at the end of the 13th or early 14th century.
 At that time, the town developed quickly, especially during the reign of Louis I, the Duke of Legnica and Brzeg.
 In the initial period, immediately after the town was founded, it was only defended by an earth rampart and a palisade, because in the document of John of Ścinawa from 1319 the town ramparts were strengthened by the burghers.
-Bricked city walls were built in the years 1348 – 1358, i.e. during the period of increased construction activity falling under the rule of Duke Louis I.
+Bricked town walls were built in the years 1348 – 1358, i.e. during the period of increased construction activity falling under the rule of Duke Louis I.

 In the 15th and 16th centuries, when the use of firearms in siege operations became widespread, there was a need to modernize and expand existing fortifications.
 At that time, both the walls and towers were raised, and also equipped with loop holes for the use of small arms.
 Lubin became one of the better fortified cities in Silesia and largely thanks to this he successfully resisted the Hussite invasion twice in 1428 and 1431.

-In the 1750s, the removing of damages of the city fortifications that they suffered during the Thirty Years’ War began.
+In the 1750s, the removing of damages of the town fortifications that they suffered during the Thirty Years’ War began.
 They were quite large since only four towers could have defensive functions.
 During this period, the wooden bridge leading to the castle was replaced by a new stone one.

-In the eighteenth century the city walls lost their military significance, which was why they were covered by the owners of plots next to the fortifications.
+In the eighteenth century the town walls lost their military significance, which was why they were covered by the owners of plots next to the fortifications.
 Interestingly, however, when at the end of the 1850s the authorities wanted to demolish the fortifications to facilitate communication, this project met with considerable opposition from the townspeople.
 Ultimately, demolitions were carried out on a smaller scale.
-In 1821, the city gates were demolished, only in the tower at the Głogów Gate a museum was established, and a green belt was established on the outside of the fortifications.
+In 1821, the town gates were demolished, only in the tower at the Głogów Gate a museum was established, and a green belt was established on the outside of the fortifications.

 The walls surrounded the town on a plan similar to an elongated quadrangle with a gentle arch on the north-west side.
 In the east, they approached the castle protruding beyond the defensive perimeter, but they did not connect directly to it, because the castle was separated by a ditch with a bridge over it and the wall of the stronghold itself.
 The whole town was protected by a moat and an earth rampart, doubled in the second half of the 15th century.
+From the south, the town was protected by the Baczyna River.

 The height of the defensive walls was from 5 to 6 meters, and the thickness from 1.4-1.5 meters in the upper part to over 2 meters in the ground part.
 The ground part was made of erratic stones laid in equal layers, while the upper parts were made of gothic bricks.
 Originally, the culmination of the walls was a battlement and a wooden porch intended for defenders from the town side.
 In the fifteenth century, the walls were raised and equipped with loop holes.
 The old battlements were walled up then, and new ones were created above.